 Normally, the .flash file specifies the block layout of the flash memory, using the block and gap tags.
-Sometimes, it is more practical to let the flash loader determine the block layout by quering the flash memory device itself in some fashion.
-If the flash loader wants to specify a layout, it should put the layout description in the flash download buffer and add the constant OVERRIDE\LAYOUT to the result code of FlashInit.
-A pointer to the download buffer is available using the OVERRIDE\BUFFER\PTR macro.
-The syntax is the same as in the file (a decimal block count followed by a hexadecimal block size), except that blocks are separated by comma, like in this example:
+Sometimes, it is more practical to let the flash loader determine the block layout by quering the flash memory itself in some fashion.
+If the flash loader wants to specify a layout, it should put the layout description in the flash download buffer and add the constant OVERRIDE\LAYOUT to the return value of FlashInit.
+A pointer to the download buffer is available using the LAYOUT\OVERRIDE\BUFFER macro.
+The syntax is the same as in the .flash file (a decimal block count followed by a hexadecimal block size), except that blocks are separated by comma, like in this example:

 '''

 uint32_t FlashInit(void base_of_flash, uint32_t image_size)

 {

-strcpy(OVERRIDE_BUFFER_PTR, "2 0x100,7 0x200,7 0x1000");
+strcpy(LAYOUT_OVERRIDE_BUFFER, "2 0x100,7 0x200,7 0x1000");

 return RESULT_OK | OVERRIDE_LAYOUT;

 }

 '''